SamJose123/code4ct/README.md

 - Styled buttons to have border-radius of 5px
 - Added hover effect to navbar
 - Added the "Who Are We" section
+- Added the Exciting courses section
+- Included a table with black background with all that the NGO offers

 ## Tech used: